mariavittoriaateri/MasterThesis/README.md

 The results of the custom evaluation script are found at `./Exp1/dirndl_eval_exp1_output_irnet.yml` and `./Exp1/dirndl_eval_exp1_output_smbop.yml`.

 The results of the execution script are found at `./Exp1/sqlexecution_output_exp1_irnet.yml` and `./Exp1/sqlexecution_output_exp1_smbop.yml`.
-Note: Query 4 from the IRNet predicted queries is excluded when running `sqlexecution.py` because it generates a bug in the system which blocks it.
+Note: Query 4 from the IRNet predicted queries is excluded from the execution of `sqlexecution.py` because due to a system bug that causes blockage (most probably due to the query complexity and amount of data to be retrieved).

 #### Evaluation Exp2